csgallego/scraping_searches/README.md

 Scraping Searches
 =================

-A Python program to scrape searches
+A couple of python scripts to scrape websites/search results.